ciwg/workshop-2024-09-10-make/README.md

 and maintaining trading floors at a major international financial institution.
-Each machine, both desktop and server, ran 'make' at bootup and periodically throughout the day to ensure that it was in the correct state, installing, updating, and configuring operating systems and applications as needed.
+Each machine, both desktop and server, ran 'make' at bootup and periodically throughout the day to ensure that it was in the correct state.
+This included building binaries, even reformatting hard drives, and installing, updating, and configuring operating systems and applications as needed.